lonesome-polecat/cs-260-startup/notes.md

 so we will just wait on that until React can make that easy for us.

 I actually learned this from CS 235, but functions are called methods when they are members of a class

+Web Service (API): Disify does email address validation which seems pretty useful.
+Might incorporate that.